James Carey (Fenian): Phoenix Park Murders and aftermath

 No. 1, the secret head of the association, then gave orders to kill Thomas Henry Burke, the under-secretary to the Lord Lieutenant of Ireland.
-On 6 May 1882, nine of the conspirators proceeded to the Phoenix Park, where Carey, while sitting on a jaunting- ar, pointed out Burke to the others, who at once attacked and killed him with knives, and at the same time also killed Lord Frederick Cavendish, the newly appointed Chief Secretary, who was not a target but happened to be walking with Burke.
+On 6 May 1882, nine of the conspirators proceeded to the Phoenix Park, where Carey, while sitting on a jaunting car, pointed out Burke to the others, who at once attacked and killed him with knives, and at the same time also killed Lord Frederick Cavendish, the newly appointed Chief Secretary, who was not a target but happened to be walking with Burke.

 For eight months no clue could be found to the perpetrators of the act; but on 13 January 1883, Carey was arrested and, with 16 other people, charged with a conspiracy to murder public officials.
 When arrested, he was erecting a mortuary chapel in the South Dublin Union, and the work was then carried on by his brother Peter Carey.
 On 13 February, Carey turned queen's evidence and betrayed the complete details of the Invincibles and of the killers in the Phoenix Park.
 His evidence – together with that of another informer, the getaway driver Michael Kavanagh – resulted in the execution by hanging of five of his former associates.

 With his life in great danger, he was secretly, with his wife and family, put on board the Kinfauns Castle, bound for the Cape, and sailed on 6 July under the name of Power.
 On board the same ship was Patrick O'Donnell, a bricklayer.
 He became friendly with Carey, without knowing who he was.
 After stopping off in Cape Town, he was informed by chance of the real identity of Carey.
 He continued with Carey on board the Melrose for the voyage from Cape Town to Natal, and when the vessel was 12 miles off Cape Vaccas, on 29 July 1883, using a pistol he had in his luggage, shot Carey dead.

 O'Donnell was brought to England and tried for murder, was found guilty and hanged at Newgate Prison on 17 December 1883.